dyindude/labs/linux/201-lvm/README.md

 This lab assumes you have some familiarity with working with block devices in Linux software distributions, particularly creating filesystems, mounting them, etc.

-# Setup
-- If you haven't already, follow the instructions in https://github.com/dyindude/vagrant-lab to install VirtualBox and Vagrant
-- Download a copy of this repo, navigate to its folder and run `vagrant up`, followed by `vagrant ssh`
-- You'll now be in a shell of a virtual machine configured for this lab.
-- Many of the examples in this lab will require root access, so please run `sudo -i` after you gain shell access to the VM
-- When you're done, if something in the lab messes up, or you just want to restart from scratch, type `exit` in the terminal to leave the SSH connection and run `vagrant destroy` from the project folder

 # `lvm` Structure
 ## `pv` (Physical Volume)
 A `pv` is a logical representation of a physical block device.
 They can be created on any standard block device, such as an entire disk (`/dev/sdc`), a partition (`/dev/sdc3`), or a file.